Syria rebels reject Sochi peace initiative

 Some of the factions played a significant role in the rebellion since the war broke out in 2011 but most have either been sidelined by other groups or control only small pockets of land.

-Mustefa Sejari, a top Mutasem Brigades figure, told AFP today that rebels could not see Russia as an honest broker.
+Mustefa Sejari, a top Mutasem Brigades figure, told AFP on Tuesday that rebels could not see Russia as an honest broker.

 "From the beginning, we said whoever wants to play an intermediary and guarantor role in Syria needs to be neutral, fair, and honest in its support of political transition," Sejari said.